 What You Can Say to Acquaintances or Colleagues When a Loved One Dies Unexpectedly

 Even if you don’t know someone exceptionally well, you might want to offer your sympathies for someone’s unexpected loss.
-If you’re not sure what to say to an acquaintance or colleague when their loved one passes away, these ideas might help.
+Here are some ideas of what to say when someone your acquaintance or colleague loved dies:

 7. “Take all the time you need.”